Can I get asylum?

 Can you give me an example of a few cases you’ve worked on?

-The asylum team at Lightman Law Firm has over 15 years of experience working on all types of asylum cases.
+The team of New York asylum lawyers at Lightman Law Firm has over 15 years of experience working on all types of asylum cases.

 A few examples: